tantamount-classic/tantamount-classic.github.io/index.markdown

 ## Weekend

-For any given year, the tournament will be held on the third Saturday of September.
+TBD

 ## Location

-The location of the inaugural tournament will be held in Bloomington, IN;
+TBD

-and the location of each tournament afterwards will be determined by the winner of the previous tournament.
+The location of each tournament afterwards will be determined by the winner of the previous tournament.

 When selecting the location of an upcoming tournament, the winner